jaeyunsung/RA_Autoantibodies_2023/README.md

 RA Autoantibodies 2022
 ===================================================
 # Introduction
-This repository contains the source code to reproduce the main data presented in Cunningham *et al.*, "Patients with ACPA-positive and ACPA-negative Rheumatoid Arthritis Show Different Serological Autoantibody Repertoires and Autoantibody Associations with Disease Activity".
+This repository contains the source code to reproduce the main data presented in "Patients with ACPA-positive and ACPA-negative Rheumatoid Arthritis Show Different Serological Autoantibody Repertoires and Autoantibody Associations with Disease Activity" by Cunningham *et al.* (submitted).

 # Installation